Vue Grid | ag-Grid

 Child to Parent Communication

-There are a variety of ways to manage component communication in Angular (shared service, local variables etc), but
+There are a variety of ways to manage component communication in Vue (shared service, local variables etc), but

 often need a simple way to let a "parent" component know that something has happened on a "child" component.
 In this

 gridOptions.context to hold a reference to the parent, which the child